antongolub/npm-registry-firewall/README.md

 * there's only one `server`, `cache`, `agent` and `logger` sections now
 * `base` path cannot be `/` to avoid pkg name clashes with `/health` and `/metrics` endpoints.
 * firewall `base` paths are defined as map keys, so they must be unique
+* `cache` cannot be a factory.
+Pass cache opts of instance directly instead

 In other words, `multi-server-config` is not supported anymore.
 But you can still use this scheme via JS API:
 ```js